Spherical clustering in detection of groups of concomitant extremes: Numerical experiments

 see also~\eqref{eq:angle}.
 The last equality follows from the fact that the minimizer $y$ is given by the normalized vector $(x_i\ind{i\in I})_{i=1}^d$.
-Finding such $I$ is thus simple, since we only need to choose enough indices corresponding to the largest~$x_i$'s.
+Finding such $I$ is simple, since we only need to choose enough indices corresponding to the largest~$x_i$'s.
 Note that by doing so we always pick a face yielding the smallest angle with~$x$ among all faces of the same dimension.
-This latter approach is more consistent with the spherical clustering paradigm and it produces somewhat more stable results in our experiments.
+This latter approach is more consistent with the spherical clustering paradigm, and so we use it throughout our experiments.
 In fact, any dissimilarity in Section~\ref{sec:clustering} would produce the same results up to changing the threshold appropriately.